yves-weissenberger/Multiphoton-Toolbox/twoptb/LEGACY/docs_old/docs/user_guide/motionreg.md

 # Motion registration

-To run motion registration on a dataset that has been converted to hdf5, simply run

-	/path/to/twoptb/scripts/motion_register_data.py path/to/hdf_file.h5

 ## Motion Registration Algorithm
 Motion registration is implemented using the efficient subpixel registration algorithm provided by Guizmar.